cottand/multi-paxos/report.md

 When crashing a server, we notice that the behaviour of the system is not affected, other servers continue serving clients as expected.

+We can conclude that although our system us correct, it is still slow enough that it does not manage to handle the high load of the `:default` configuration (provided with the code skeleton) of 5 clients, 5 servers, 5000 requests/client, under 60s.
+Unfortunately, with our current implementation the system gets slower as we progress through more client requests.
+Given we do still make progress, we have reson to think that if we did implement an efficient variation of paxos (e.g. change acceptor to use integers not sets, delete old slots) it would perform very well.

 ### Environment

 The program was run uder MacOS on a 2019 16" MacBook Pro with a 2.6 GHz